 I knew that was overwhelming and unrealistic but I also knew that most people could manage to find one thing a week to declutter without too much stress.

 And so a movement was born.
 Many readers email me each week to tell me what they sent away and they often send me photos too.
 There’s no prize except the feeling of being accountable and the email I send back cheering you on.
-Email email@example.com, if you’d like to play too.
+Subscribe to the weekly newsletter to get in on the fun.